-Working with T-18 to develop specification language for implementation of results into MBE for riveted members subjected to flexure.
-Draft AASHTO-ready specification language has been prepared and will be submitted for AASHTO for review.
+Working with T-18, T-14, and FHWA to develop specification language for implementation of results into MBE for riveted members subjected to flexure.
+Draft AASHTO-ready specification language has been prepared and the RT will continue to work with AASHTO to move the research into practice.